 Genetic improvement (GI) [8] uses automated search to find improved versions of existing software.
-One of the earliest GI works used genetic programming (GP) [4] to directly evolve populations of software [2].
-Representation of software variants however quickly changed to a more convenient intermediary representation that most GI work nowadays prefers.
+The earliest GI work used genetic programming (GP) [4] to directly evolve populations of software [2].
+Representation of software variants however quickly changed to a more convenient intermediary representation that most GI work nowadays prefer.
 This intermediary representation is based on the modifications between the original software and the mutated variant, usually through the sequence of mutations that are to be applied.
-One of its main advantages is that it is much more compact than the software itself, focusing on the changes at a level much closer to human understanding and thus ultimately making the changes more likely to be adapted into development [11].
+One of its main advantages is that it is much more compact that the software itself, focusing on the changes at a level much closer to human understanding and thus ultimately making the changes more likely to be adapted into development [11].
 However, it also has some limitations, notably in terms of genetic material recombination [6].